 Click, Clink, Thud, Thump, Sizzle, Pop, Plop, Murmur

-riding a dolphin holding a beer and a
+riding a dolphin while holding a beer and a

-sandwich with the word "Sploosh" on a banner.
+sandwich.
+The word "Sploosh" is on a banner.

 Organization- A word I added to this list because seriously, have you seen how few literary and creative writing terms start with O?
 It's ridiculous.
 There's like...three.
 How am I supposed to work like this?
 I thought you people were creative!
 Come up with some O words already!